neuroidss/lab-governance/People and Partners.md

 - Petak (focus: Biz skills)

 Purpose: Hire the right people

+Accountable For:
+ - Marking the subtasks done in Asana and commenting about your results and impressions on the person-card after the interview

 ### Badge Librarian - Cassus
 Purpose: Badges that represent clear, clean, and useful distinctions for the organization